botswana-harvard/getresults-distribute/README.md

 SSH/SCP
 -------

-You need to setup key-based authentication first and check that it works between local and remote machines for the current account
+Files are always transferred using SCP.
+You need to setup key-based authentication first and check that it works between local and remote machines for the current account.
+This also applies if the _destination_ folder is on the same host as the _source_ folder.